KraftLauncher/kraft-launcher/README.md

 ## 📖 About

-**Kraft Launcher** addresses the same issue as [Kraft Sync](https://github.com/FreshKernel/kraft-sync) for sharing and syncing profiles (AKA instances).
+**Kraft Launcher** addresses the same issue as [Kraft Sync](https://github.com/FreshKernel/kraft-sync) for sharing and syncing instances.
 Due to limitations of the previous approach, a custom Minecraft launcher was developed to automate steps for a more user-friendly experience.

-Our goal is to support standard features across most launchers while enabling players to share profiles with others.
+Our goal is to support standard features across most launchers while enabling players to share instances with others.
 This includes mods, resource packs, data packs, shaders, configs, key binds, and more, all kept in sync with automatic updates.

 ## 🖼️ Screenshots